nnhs-se-projects/busapp/README.md

 From this page admins are able to edit bus changes, status (Not Here, Next Wave, Loading or Gone) and time.
 Time will update automatically when status is changed.

 From the button labeled "Update Bus List," admins can change the default bus list.
 Entering a number into the button labeled "Add" and clicking the checkmark will add the bus, though the rest of the bus app will not change immediately.
 To save their changes, admins should click "Save Changes" to save the changes they've made and to update all active pages, or "Save Without Updating" to save them without updating the pages until the following day.
 They can also press "Discard Changes" to remove any changes they've made without saving.
-Admins may also reorder buses in a wave, or organize them within the Bus Map for additonal half-day utility and navigation.
+Admins may also reorder buses in a wave, or organize them within the Bus Map for additional half-day utility and navigation.

 Additionally, admins are granted the ability to add or remove other admins from the whitelist, from the page directed to by the "Add New Admin" button.
 All admins are able to view the current whitelist at any time.